robnagler/robnagler.github.io/_posts/2024-04-28-Flukes-Flaws-BandBox.md

 I still cannot fathom how it stayed on the car for over 3 miles.
-It fell off in a very safe place (for a piece of wood) on an overpass crossing I70 where there was a bit of shoulder, which no cars would likely drive on.
-If you have done the math, it was on the way back when it fell off, too.
+It fell off in a very safe place (for a piece of wood) on an overpass crossing I-70 where there was a bit of shoulder, which no cars would likely drive on.
+If you have done the math, it was on the way back when it fell off.

 The only word for this is a fluke, which also happens to be the name of a